DePIN (Crypto) 2026: Master Infrastructure, AI Compute, and InfraFi

 Can I use DePIN without buying hardware?

-Yes, users can participate via InfraFi pools by providing stablecoin liquidity to fund other peoples hardware, earning a percentage of the network revenue as passive yield.
+Yes, users can participate via InfraFi pools by providing stablecoin liquidity to fund other people's hardware, earning a percentage of the network revenue as passive yield.

 What is the most profitable DePIN project in 2026?